Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 Infections

-Excessive sweating in the groin area (aka groin sweat or crotch sweat) can trigger yeast infections.
+Sweat in the groin area can trigger yeast infections.
 Yeast infections are caused by a naturally-occurring fungus (called candida albicans) in the body.
-Usually, this fungus is kept in careful balance by our body’s own natural chemistry, but certain things (including heat) can trigger an overgrowth of the fungus, resulting in a yeast infection.
+Usually this fungus is kept in careful balance by our body’s own natural chemistry, but certain things (including heat) can trigger an overgrowth of the fungus, resulting in a yeast infection.
 Visit the Mayo Clinic here to learn more about vaginal yeast infections.

 What to Do About Sweating Between Your Legs

-Duh!
-But this needs to be said!
-Discomfort from sweat can definitely accumulate, and a lot of the side effects (chafing, odor, risk of infection, etc.) become worse with time, so it’s important to stay clean and fresh.
-This means showering regularly with mild soap, changing your underwear daily, and washing clothes that have become sweaty (especially workout clothes and sweaty underwear) after each wear.
+Duh… but needs to be said.
+Discomfort from sweat can definitely accumulate, and a lot of the side effects (chafing, odor, risk of infection etc) become worse with time, so it’s important to stay clean and fresh.
+This means showering regularly with a mild soap, changing your underwear daily and washing clothes that have become sweaty (especially workout clothes) after each wear.

 Use Antiperspirants to ‘Plug’ Sweat Glands